hiroshiban/cs150server/README.md

 ### <a name = "server"> **Step 2: Building cs150server**</a>

+> **Note on `cs150server.csproj`:**
+> This repository already includes the project file ('cs150server.csproj') and the source code ('cs150server.cs').
+> * **Recommended approach (Quick Setup):** You can simply open the included 'cs150server.csproj' directly in Visual Studio.
+If you do this, you can skip steps 1, 2, and 5 below.
+You only need to follow steps 3 and 4 to configure the local NuGet package source for the LC-MISDK, and then build the solution (Step 6).
+> * **Manual approach (From Scratch):** If you prefer to set up the project entirely from scratch or encounter any environment-specific issues, please follow the detailed step-by-step instructions below from the beginning.

 1. Create a .NET Framework Console App in Visual Studio (name it as 'cs150server').
 Specifically, select "Create a new project" and then select "Console App (.NET Framework)."
 Please don't select just a simple "Console App" without .NET Framework.
 Finally, please set the project name, locations etc in the following input window.

 ![server_01](doc/images/server/01_launching_VisualStudio.png)